jacobdensford/jacobdensford.com/fell/playing-the-game.md

 ### Leverage

-If you have **leverage**, you can modify an NPC's reaction by rolling a contest, improving their disposition with every hit.
+If you have **leverage**, you can modify an NPC's reaction by rolling a WIL contest, improving their disposition with every hit.

 ## Attacking

-An **attack** is a special kind of contest that no one really wins.
-For each hit, deal your die's result as harm.
-For each miss, take your opponent's die's result as harm.

-Most of the time, it is advantageous to attack together against a single opponent.
-In such a case, one player character leads the contest, rolling as normal.
-Everyone else helps, counting it as their action.
-Misses deal harm to whoever's die missed.
-Uncontested misses deal harm to whoever leads the contest.
+**Attacking** is a contest.
+Whoever wins deals their steel die as harm.

 ### Morale